Sales Metrics & KPIs

 Percentage of Revenue from New & Existing Customers

 Once you’ve calculated your percentages of revenue from both new and existing customers, compare these percentages and see what they tell you.
-This revenue metric will point you in the direction of how good you are at attracting new customers versus keeping existing ones.
-Once you know this, you can figure out strategies for things like marketing or evaluating customer satisfaction.
+This sales metric shows you how well you attract new customers and how well you are at keeping existing ones.
+This way, you know which areas to focus your efforts on.

 Net Promoter Score